COVID-19: health and safety measures for child care

 Child care and early years providers must:

-- Create a covid 19 (coronavirus) response plan: All child care and early years settings must have a plan in place if a child, parent, staff member or child care provider is exposed to covid 19.
+- Create a covid 19 (coronavirus) response plan: All child care and early years settings must have a plan in place if a child, parent, staff member, volunteer, student on educational placement or child care provider is exposed to covid 19.

 - Practice physical distancing: Children and staff or providers must stay in group sizes outlined in the Child Care and Early Years Act, 2014 and should not mix with other groups of children.

-- Screen for symptoms: Everyone must be screened before they enter the premises.
+- Screen for symptoms: Everyone must screen for symptoms of covid 19 everyday before they enter the premises using the provincial screening tool or a screening tool designated by the local public health unit.
 Anyone experiencing a covid 19 symptom (not related a covid 19 vaccine) or feeling unwell must stay home.
 Home child care providers feeling unwell cannot offer service.

 - Log daily attendance: Child care and early years providers must keep daily records of everyone entering the premises to help support contact tracing.